 4. JYM SUPPLEMENT SCIENCE PRO JYM

 Ouch!
-Many would have expected JYM to win this, but it’s not to be.
+Many people would have expected Pro JYM to win this, but it didn’t.

-Jim Stoppani changed the game in 2014 when he launched Jym Supplement Science.
-His transparent labels killed many supplement companies in much the same way Nirvana killed hair metal.
+Don’t get me wrong, though, I love the JYM brand.
+I believe that Dr. Jim Stoppani really changed the game in 2014 when he launched JYM Supplement Science, his transparent labels killing off sub-par supplement manufacturers in the same way Nirvana killed hair metal.

-So why isn’t it number 1 on The Russ List for 2020?
+So why isn’t it number 1 on the list?

-Well, that 24g serving of protein is part of an extra large 36g scoop, meaning Pro Jym only gives us a 67% protein-per-serving ratio (we’re buying a whey protein supplement to get more protein, so ideally we want 75% PPS or more).
-That means we’re getting a lot of filler in each scoop of Pro Jym, which help with taste (Pro Jym is possibly the best tasting whey protein of all), but offer very little else other than making your tub run out quickly.
+Well, a 24g serving of protein is part of a huge 36g scoop, meaning Pro JYM only has a 67% protein-per-serving ratio.
+We’re getting a lot of filler in each shake, which definitely helps with the taste (Pro JYM is possibly the best tasting whey protein of all) but offers little else other than making your tub run out faster.
 At £50 for a 1.8kg tub, you can get better elsewhere in 2020.

 - 24 grams of protein per serving.